A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

 The case $\epsilon_*=0$ is similar, although caution is required to manage the possibility of jumps and blow-ups.
 If $\epsilon=\epsilon_*=0$, the second term is again absent due to the fact that no disconnected component is added, and convergence in $h$ is established via Theorem \ref{Geometric continuity thm}.
 If $h=h_*$ is fixed and $\epsilon>0$, then Lemma \ref{Scaling Lemma} implies that

 which converges to zero as $\epsilon\rightarrow 0^+$ if and only if $n>2$ or if $n=2$ and $g'$ has zero mean scalar curvature.
 This completes the proof. \end{proof}

 This is the first instance in which we encounter a dimensional obstruction.
 Observe that if $n=2$, the action difference in the case of topological variation is $O(1)$ as the variation parameters approaches zero, which is a generically non-zero jump that renders the action discontinuous.
-Since $\tau_0 \subset \tau_1$, it follows that $S_\EH:(\D_\EH,\tau_0)\rightarrow \R$ is also discontinuous for $n\leq 2$.
-The situation with $\tau_0$ is actually much worse.